Building a Scalable, Effective, and Steerable Search and Ranking Platform: RELATED WORK

 Moreover, only a few published studies \cite{netflixdl,Celikik_2022,bst,transact,celikik2022reusable} include heterogeneous inputs such as context and content-based features, which help address the cold-start problem and address data sparsity by improving generalization.
-For example, \cite{bst} considers customer profiles and contextual features by using wide \& deep learning (WDL), which relies on a concatenation of signals in the output of the network, making it inadequate to capture powerful feature interactions. \cite{transact} employs deep and cross-network (DCN) on top to explicitly model feature-crosses, which significantly increases the number of parameters of the network.
+For example, \cite{bst} considers customer profiles and contextual features by using wide \& deep learning (WDL), which relies on a concatenation of signals in the output of the network, making it inadequate to capture powerful feature interactions. \cite{transact} employs deep and cross-network (DCN) on top of a transformer network to explicitly model feature-crosses, which significantly increases the number of parameters of the model.